When it comes to versatility, Manzanita Wood might just take the crown.

 Twisting branches grow intertwined to produce a complex network of gnarled goodness.

-The wood naturally comes with beautiful red bark, but it’s rarely preserved in the final driftwood product.
-Instead, it’s harvested from the ground where it has been long bleached by the sun (or sandblasted in store) to produce a lovely pale hue.
+The wood naturally comes with beautiful red bark, but it’s not entirely preserved in the final driftwood product.
+Instead, it’s often harvested from the ground where it has been long bleached by the sun (or sometimes sandblasted in-store) to produce a lovely pale hue.